pauljeter/pauljeter-astro/src/content/blog/how-engineering-leaders-should-prepare-for-budget-planning.md

 Hiring is costly and time-consuming, and new team members won't reach peak productivity immediately.
 Ensure you factor onboarding and ramp-up periods into your budgeting assumptions.
 Leveraging historical data helps make realistic projections.

 ### Mistake #5: Dismissing or Avoiding Estimates
 Engineers often resist estimating work because it's inherently uncertain.
 However, estimates grounded in historical data can guide productive conversations.
-If engineering avoids providing these estimates, someone else (usually finance) will do it for you—and that rarely ends well.
+If engineering avoids providing these estimates, someone else (usually finance) will do it for you, and that rarely ends well.

 ### Mistake #6: Focusing Too Much on Estimates
 While accurate estimates matter, obsessing over precise numbers can become counterproductive.
 If you're pressured to reduce estimates, don't immediately comply without addressing the broader context and risks involved.
-Estimates are one piece of a bigger picture—not the only focus.
+Estimates are one piece of a bigger picture, not the only focus.

 ## Final Thoughts

 Though annual planning might seem tedious, it's crucial to your team's success next year.
 Your insights and leadership can make the difference between realistic, achievable goals and frustrating shortfalls.
 Engage proactively, leverage your data, learn from the past, and advocate effectively.
-If you don't lead these conversations, rest assured someone else will—and probably without the insights your experience provides.
+If you don't lead these conversations, rest assured someone else will, and probably without the insights your experience provides.